moding-il/bizdoc.core/README.md

 #### Understanding Patterns

-A cube may have _patterns_, which represents a set of axes values which are assigned permissions to one or more user roles and _rules_.
+A cube may declare _patterns_.
+Each _pattern_ represents a set of axes values which can be assigned permissions to one or more user roles and _rules_.

 Use patterns to restrict access to cube data.
-Axes can be assigned a range, an array or a mask.

 For example, to restrict view to years 20` for companies 201 and 202 and regions 11 through 99 to system role, add the following configuration:

 ```json